google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_machine_learning_model_types/slides.md

 Quick discussion: What are other examples of clustering you can think of?
 What features might a clustering system use to create clusters?
-(many possible answers, ex):
+(many possible answers, ex:
 suggesting similar videos
-grouping many examples of soft drinks from around the world -->
+grouping many examples of soft drinks from around the world) -->

 ---

-## Regression
+# Regression
 Predicting the relationship between multiple variables, where the target is continuous

 <!--